The Wire: Season 3 (2004)

-For many weeks, Colvin's experiment works and crime is reduced in his district.
-Colvin' superiors, the media and city politicians eventually find out about the arrangement and the "Hamsterdam" experiment ends.
-With top brass outraged, Colvin is forced to cease his actions, accept a demotion and retire from the Police Department on a lower-grade pension.
-Tommy Carcetti uses the scandal to make a grandstanding speech at a weekly Baltimore city council meeting.
+For many weeks, Colvin's experiment works and crime is significantly reduced in his district.
+Colvin' superiors, the media, and city politicians eventually find out about the arrangement and the "Hamsterdam" experiment ends.
+With top brass outraged, Colvin is forced to cease his actions, accept a demotion and retire on a lower-grade pension.
+Tommy Carcetti uses the scandal to grandstand at a Baltimore city council meeting.

-In another strand, Dennis "Cutty" Wise, once a drug dealer's enforcer, is released from a 14-year prison term with a street contact from Avon.
-Cutty initially wishes to go straight partly to reignite his relationship with a former girlfriend.
+In another strand, Dennis "Cutty" Wise is released from a 14-year prison term.
+Once a drug dealer's enforcer, Cutty is given a street contact from Avon.
+He initially wishes to go straight partly motivated to reignite his relationship with a former girlfriend.
 He tries to work as a manual laborer, but struggles to adapt to life as a free man.
-He then flirts with his former life, going to work for Avon.
+Cutty then flirts with his former life, going to work for Avon's crew.
 Finding he no longer has the heart for murder, he quits the Barksdale crew.
 Later, he uses funding from Avon to purchase new equipment for his nascent boxing gym.

-The Major Crimes Unit learns that Stringer has been buying real estate and developing it to fulfill his dream of being a successful legitimate businessman.
-Believing that the bloody turf war with Marlo is poised to destroy everything the Barksdale crew had worked for, Stringer gives Major Colvin information on Avon's weapons stash.
+The Major Crimes Unit learns that Stringer has been buying real estate and developing it to fulfill his dream of being a successful, legitimate businessman.
+Realizing that the bloody turf war with Marlo could destroy everything the Barksdale crew had worked for, Stringer gives Major Colvin information on Avon's weapons stash.
 Brother Mouzone returns to Baltimore and tracks down Omar to join forces.
-Mouzone tells Avon that his shooting must be avenged.
-Avon, remembering how Stringer disregarded his order which resulted in Stringer's attempt to have Brother Mouzone killed, furious over D'Angelo's murder to which Stringer had confessed, and fearing Mouzone's ability to harm his reputation outside of Baltimore, informs Mouzone of Stringer's upcoming visit to his construction site.
-Mouzone and Omar corner him and shoot him to death.
+Mouzone confronts Avon, revealing that Stringer Bell set him up to be killed by lying to Omar and must be punished.
+Avon, recalling how Stringer disregarded his order which resulted in Stringer's attempt to have Brother Mouzone killed, still furious over D'Angelo's murder to which Stringer had confessed, and fearing Mouzone's ability to harm his reputation outside of Baltimore, informs Mouzone of Stringer's upcoming visit to a construction site.
+Mouzone and Omar ambush him and shoot him dead.

-Colvin tells McNulty about Avon's hideout and armed with the information gleaned from selling the Barksdale crew pre-wiretapped disposable cell phones, the detail stages a raid, arresting Avon and most of his underlings.
+Now retired Major Colvin tells McNulty about Avon's hideout and armed with the information gleaned from arranging the Barksdale crew to purchase pre-wiretapped "burners" (disposable and cheap cell phones), the detail raids the hideout and arrest Avon and most of his underlings.
 Barksdale's criminal empire lies in ruins and Marlo's young crew simply moves into their territory.
 The drug trade in West Baltimore continues.